 The Bachelor of Arts in Media & Communication major prepares students for the communication challenges of today and tomorrow.

 Shenandoah’s Media & Communication alumni are employed in the fields of newspaper reporting, radio operations, television sports reporting, university public relations, arts and nonprofit management, museum operations, network television, and more.

 Hear more about Media & Communication

 Communication is about storytelling.
-Students in Shenandoah University’s mass communications program start their storytelling education immediately, getting the hands-on experience necessary for the portfolios and resumes they’ll use when seeking jobs in careers ranging from broadcast journalism and multimedia work to corporate and health care public relations.
+Students in Shenandoah University’s Media & Communications program start their storytelling education immediately, getting the hands-on experience necessary for the portfolios and resumes they’ll use when seeking jobs in careers ranging from broadcast journalism and multimedia work to corporate and health care public relations.

 Learn More About This Program